ChanghoJ/is477-fall2023-final-project/README.md

 ## Workflow
 ![Workflow DAG graph created by dag.py.](results/graph_dag.png)
 - The overall workflow consist of 3 steps.
-Step 1 is preparing data, step 2 is profiling dataframe from the data from step 1, and step 3 is analyzing from the data from step 1.
+Prepare is preparing data, Profile is profiling dataframe from the data from Prepare, and Analyze is analyzing from the data from Prepare.

 ## Reproducing
 - All the code in the program need the python environment of Python 3.11.~ (but Python 3.10 also works fine)